erfianugrah/video-resizer/LOGGING-REFACTOR.md

 This implementation plan provides a structured approach to enhancing the logging infrastructure and response handling in the Video Resizer service.
 By introducing request context tracking, breadcrumbs, and centralized response building, we will gain better visibility into request flows, improve debugging capabilities, and ensure consistent response handling throughout the codebase.

-The proposed system is designed with performance in mind, with the ability to collect detailed metrics while maintaining good runtime performance.
-The breadcrumb system will provide a detailed timeline of each request's journey through the system, making it easier to diagnose issues and understand performance bottlenecks.
+### Current Status (March 2025)

+We have successfully implemented the core architecture for our Pino-based logging system:

+- ✅ The RequestContext system tracks the full lifecycle of each request
+- ✅ Breadcrumbs are captured throughout the request flow
+- ✅ The ResponseBuilder centralizes header management
+- ✅ Performance metrics are gathered and available in debug mode
+- ✅ Legacy adapter enables backward compatibility during migration
+- ✅ All services migrated to use the new logging system
+- ✅ Improved log formatting with ANSI colors and better structured data

+### Next Steps

+The following work remains to complete the migration:

+1. **Clean up remaining console.log statements** ✅
+   - Identified and replaced console.log usage in TransformVideoCommand
+   - Updated initialization logs to use structured logging
+   - Improved error logging in configuration modules
+   - Added proper error context in all console fallbacks

+2. **Improve test coverage**
+   - Expand tests for the logging system
+   - Ensure all edge cases are properly handled
+   - Test with various log levels and configurations

+3. **Complete documentation**
+   - Create developer guidelines for using the new logging system
+   - Document best practices for effective debugging
+   - Update API documentation with logging examples

-By following this plan, we will create a more maintainable, observable, and reliable service that is easier to debug and optimize.
+The new logging system has already proven valuable for debugging complex issues, with the breadcrumb trail providing a clear picture of request processing.
+By completing this migration, we will create a more maintainable, observable, and reliable service that is easier to debug and optimize.